pnp/blog/content/post/cli-for-microsoft-365-v3-12.md

 however in this release we have updated the command to return this information.

-To retrieve information about a given site along with it\'s associated groups, execute:
+To retrieve information about a given site along with it's associated groups, execute:

     m365 spo web get --webUrl https://contoso.sharepoint.com/subsite --withGroups